attilaolah/intperm.py/README.rst

 Usage
 -----

-Create a new :python:`Permutation` instance by passing in an optional seed.
+Create a new ``Permutation`` instance by passing in an optional seed.

 .. code:: python